1

 4) physical conduct including assault, impeding or blocking movement, OR any physical interference with normal work or movement;

-5) visual harassing including leering looks, offensive gestures whether or not the harassment also results in the loss of a tangible job benefit, [underlining added for emphasis] 2 California Code of Regulations Section 7287.6(b); Fisher v.
+5) visual harassing including leering looks, offensive gestures whether or not the harassment also results in the loss of a tangible job benefit, 2 California Code of Regulations Section 7287.6(b); Fisher v.
 San Pedro Peninsula Hosp., 214 Cal.App.3d 590, 608 (2nd App.
 Dist.
 1989).

 Sexual Harassment Has To Be Sexual